Chetan55567/DevOps/README.md

 1) Copy the contents to your local machine
-2) Install all requirements and dependecies from requirements.txt 3)Run the Django Server by command : python manage.py runserver
+2) Install all requirements and dependecies from requirements.txt
+3) Run the Django Server by command : python manage.py runserver

 This project contains 2-3 apps.